 E-E-A-T for AI Visibility 2026: Build Trust Signals LLMs Can't Ignore

-In 2026, AI models don't just recommend brands—they filter them.
-E-E-A-T (Experience, Expertise, Authoritativeness, Trustworthiness) has evolved from a Google ranking signal into a prerequisite filter for AI visibility.
-Without strong E-E-A-T signals, 70% of content gets filtered out before LLMs even consider citing it.
-This guide shows you exactly how to build trust signals that ChatGPT, Claude, Perplexity, and Google AI Overviews can't ignore.
+E-E-A-T — Experience, Expertise, Authoritativeness, Trustworthiness — is the trust signal framework AI models use to decide which sources to cite.
+Without strong E-E-A-T signals, approximately 70% of content is filtered out by LLMs before they consider recommending it.
+This guide shows exactly how to build the trust signals that ChatGPT, Claude, Perplexity, and Google AI Overviews cannot ignore.

-Large Language Models retrieve information via RAG (Retrieval-Augmented Generation) from sources that match Google's evolved E-E-A-T criteria.
-Without signals like author credentials, third-party corroboration, or demonstrated experience, your content gets filtered out—regardless of how accurate or helpful it might be.
+Large Language Models retrieve information via RAG (Retrieval-Augmented Generation) from sources that match evolved E-E-A-T criteria.
+Without signals like author credentials, third-party corroboration, or demonstrated experience, your content gets filtered out regardless of how accurate or helpful it might be.
+As Gartner Vice President Analyst Alan Antin put it:

 - Perplexity cites E-E-A-T-strong sites 40% more often than sites lacking trust signals